ijo3000/HDZero-Boxpro/README.md

 Print shell top on the build plate [Tree supports, .4mm nozzle, .2 layer height] Use the OEM bottom plate of goggles.

+Fan duct is fixed to the the top of the top shell with super glue.

 Parts used:
 https://www.amazon.com/dp/B09329TYCS?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1